VanessaRadogoshi/inlamning-filhantering/README.md

 I want to add another function:
 - Be able to add the priority level of a new added task, which will be automatically saved on the csv file.

+The next thing I want to do is to provide the user with another functionality, namely the possibility to change the priority status whenever they want.
+If they chose 1, it means that it is the most important task while 2 means medium important and 3 means less important.